survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 It is possible to get good caching behavior with these plugins if a webpack **records** are used.
 The idea is discussed in greater detail in the *Adding Hashes to Filenames* chapter.

-T> Tobias Koppers discusses [aggressive merging in greater detail](https://medium.com/webpack/webpack-http-2-7083ec3f3ce6).
+T> Tobias Koppers discusses [aggressive merging in greater detail at the official blog of webpack](https://medium.com/webpack/webpack-http-2-7083ec3f3ce6).

 T> `webpack.optimize.LimitChunkCountPlugin` and `webpack.optimize.MinChunkSizePlugin` give further control over chunk size.